apapenheim/apapenheim.github.io/_trc/2020identity.md

 ![Castro 2020 Merch]({{ site.baseurl }}/images/2020identity/merch/JC-merch.png)

 You can proclaim your love for Julián on your car, on your person, and on your lawn.[^fn9] Deep navy is a safe colour to work with, so it is hard to make any of this look bad, per se.
-The buttons would benefit from some text or graphic elements above the logo to provide a balance to the URL displayed below.
-Even better, the campaign could consider rectangular buttons (a higher unit cost likely precludes this).
+The buttons would benefit from some text or graphic elements above the logo to provide a balance to the URL displayed below, though I have the same problem with the heavy weights of Mallory being less-successful in small-size applications.
+Even better, the campaign could consider close-cropped, rectangular buttons (a higher unit cost likely precludes this).
 I do wish the shade of navy had been matched across all merchandise, as the apparel does feel slightly disjoint.
 That t-shirt, in the slightly-off navy, will run the buyer $25.

 [→ Vector copies of Castro's logo are available as a graphics package here. ←](https://f001.backblazeb2.com/file/the-red-channel/2020identity-feb/castro_2020.7z)